 Balance Your Web Traffic Over Multiple Servers

-Is your WordPress website getting too much traffic for a single server to handle?
+Is your WordPress website getting too much network traffic for a single server to handle?
 If so, you should consider using a load balancer.
-A load balancer distributes your traffic across multiple servers, preventing your site from slowing down or crashing.
+A load balancer distributes network traffic across multiple backend servers, preventing your site from slowing down or crashing.

-This type of hosting can be complex to set up, but don’t worry – we’ve got you covered.
-We set up a WordPress load balancer on your site in under a minute.
-No technical expertise or plugin is required – we handle it all for you.
+This type of hosting for a WordPress site can be complex to set up, but don’t worry – we’ve got you covered.
+At Convesio, we set up a load balancer on your site in under a minute.
+No technical expertise WordPress plugin is required.
+Don’t worry – with Convesio, you won’t need to configure a wp config.php file, handle a MySQL database password, or do other technical wizardry.

 High-Performance Load Balancers Help Scale WordPress